Last Updated: April 13, 2026

 Collect

-Raw cost data is ingested from BLS flat-file downloads, Angi cost guide scrapes, CMS fee schedule releases, and Homewyse regional data.
+Raw cost data is ingested from BLS flat-file downloads, CMS fee schedule releases, and verified industry databases across all 8 verticals.

 Verify